-Design is a vast field and is filled with creativity.
+Interior design process checklist is a vast field and is filled with creativity.
 Well, creativity knows no bounds and cannot be limited to just one person.
 However, when it comes to making your imagination saleable to a larger audience, there are things you must take care of.
 Some specific things or principles have been formulated over the years and continue to change as time moves forward.
+You may also check what is mean by integrated course here!

 UX Design principles may seem a bit restricting to some, but they ensure that the designers reach the end goal.
-UX Design Principles like the Pareto Principle of UX Design are some widely acceptable and applicable guidelines which the designers apply to ensure that their design is perfect for their audience.
-A group of people have created these principles from various fields.
-They made sure that the different aspects of design and how each affects human behaviour are considered before the principles are finalised.
+UX Design Principles like the Pareto Principle of UX Design are some widely acceptable and applicable guidelines that designers apply to ensure that their design is perfect for their audience.
+A group of people has created these principles from various fields.
+They made sure that the different aspects of design and how each affects human behavior are considered before the principles are finalized.

-The ultimate purpose for any design is to make sure that the masses are attracted towards it and understand it.
+The ultimate purpose of any design is to make sure that the masses are attracted to it and understand it.
 The idea is to grab the audience’s attention and eventually be interested in the content you have created.
+You may also enroll for the latest batch of UX Design Certification Course in India here!

 What is The Pareto Principle of UX Design?

 The Pareto Principle of UX Design is also called the 80/20 rule of the Pareto.
-It is kind of a productivity hack amongst the designers.
+It is kind of a productivity hack for designers.
 It means that 80% of the total project depends on 20% of the effort designers put into it.
+You may also check out what is the use of honours degree here!

 Pareto Principle Examples

-To explain the Pareto principle of UX design in the UX terms follow the below example –
+To explain the Pareto principle of UX design in UX terms follow the below example –

-Even though the Pareto Principle of UX Design is a design principle, and perhaps, an important one, but it is not written over the stone.
-It is like any other guiding principles.
+Even though the Pareto Principle of UX Design is a design principle, and perhaps, an important one, it is not written in stone.
+It is like any other guiding principle.
 The idea behind the Pareto Principle of UX design is to inform the designers that a small number of things in their design have a much larger impact than they might expect.
+You may also read about what’s the difference between ui and ux here!

 Why Should You Care About The Pareto Principle of UX Design?